 Also in the Mendip Hills themselves is Ebbor Gorge Nature Reserve, owned by the National Trust.
 Investigations at this lovely wooded valley reveal evidence of inhabitation dating back to Neolithic times (about 3000 BC).
 Archaeologists have found bones, tools, cooking utensils, and ornaments in caves throughout the gorge.
 Many of these finds can be seen at the museum in Wookey Hole.
 You can take a nature trail through the gorge, and there are wonderful views out over the Somerset Levels.

 Just two miles from Wookey is the jewel of the Mendips, Wells.
 Technically a city, as it is home to Wells Cathedral, Wells has all the charm of a small village.
-The Cathedral is one of the architectural highlights of Britain, replete with magnificent Gothic carvings, a unique scissors vault to brace the building against shifting medieval foundations, and a marvelous chapter house.
+The Cathedral is one of the architectural highlights of Britain, replete with magnificent Gothic carvings, a unique scissors vault to brace the building against shifting medieval foundations, and a marvellous chapter house.
 Wells Cathedral houses a wonderful clock, with mechanical knights who exchange blows every hour.

 Just a few miles away from Wells is Glastonbury.
-The town is dominated by the enigmatic Glastonbury Tor, topped with a 14th century tower which draws the eye from anywhere on the surrounding Somerset Levels.
+The town is dominated by the enigmatic Glastonbury Tor, topped with a 14th-century tower which draws the eye from anywhere on the surrounding Somerset Levels.

 At the foot of the Tor is Chalice Well, sleeping in a peaceful garden.
 The well is another of the reputed hiding places of the Holy Grail.

 In the centre of Glastonbury is Glastonbury Abbey, at one time one of the richest abbeys in England.
 During the Middle Ages Glastonbury was one of the premier pilgrimage destinations in Britain, due to the ancient legends associating it with Jesus, the Holy Grail, and King Arthur.
-To accommodate the flood of pilgrims the abbey built a hotel, now the George Hotel, where weary travelers can still find a bed today.
+To accommodate the flood of pilgrims the abbey built a hotel, now the George Hotel, where weary travellers can still find a bed today.

 The abbey is well worth visiting, and in the grounds you can see the burial place of King Arthur and Queen Guinivere.
 In the 12th century, just when the monks of Glastonbury needed funds to finance the rebuilding of the abbey, they conveniently discovered the grave of King Arthur and Guinivere.
 You can draw your own conclusions about the tomb, but Glastonbury is a hub of legends about Arthur and things Arthurian, including the Holy Grail.
 More on Glastonbury here.